 .
 Medication Details

-ohibited Substance(s) Τ
+rohibited Substance(s)

-eneric Name/Active Dosage/Strength Route of Administration Frequency
+Generic Name/Active Ingredient Dosage/Strength Route of Administration Frequency

-Ingredient Administration

--

-1

-Emergency

 Duration (weeks/months):

 In the case of an emergency treatment, please indicate all relevant information to explain the emergency.

 5. Medical Practitioner's Declaration

-I certify that the above-mentioned treatment is medically appropriate and that the $Use$ of alternative medications not on the $Prohibited\ List$ would be unsatisfactory for this condition.
+I certify that the above-mentioned treatment is medically appropriate and that the Use of alternative medications not on the Prohibited List would be unsatisfactory for this condition.

 Name of Doctor:

 Signature of Doctor:

 Date:

-Please include the following information if it differs from what was provided in Section 2

-"Prescribing Medical Doctor Information"
+Please include the following information if it differs from what was provided in Section 2 "Prescribing Medical Doctor Information"

-"Prescribing Medical Doctor Information" Medical Specialty:

 Medical Specialty:

+U.S. State Licensure:

+(If not U.S. State licensed, please provide qualifications to prescribe)